 Despite their successes in DNS, using IB methods in LES has proven much more challenging.
 First, the ad-hoc formulation of most IB methods results in an IB bodyforce that depends on the local grid and discretization.
 Often, this forces the use of uniform grids, which is incompatible with WRLES.
 Using IB methods on non-uniform grids may introduce spurious stress oscillations \citep{seoSharpinterfaceImmersedBoundary2011,gozaAccurateComputationSurface2016,leeSourcesSpuriousForce2011} that may corrupt the computation of turbulent viscosity near walls and possibly the entire flow \citep{liaoSimulatingFlowsMoving2010,caiCouplingTurbulenceWall2021}.
 Due to this, \citet{verziccoImmersedBoundaryMethods2023} suggests that using IBs in LES may only be possible with uniform grids and wall models adapted to IBs.

 To enable WMLES with IBs it is imperative to review the IB bodyforce formulation.
-Whereas most IB methods are formulated to impose a no-slip boundary condition, the latter is not valid with large filter sizes typically used in WMLES \citep{sagautLargeEddySimulation2013,jimenezLargeEddySimulationsWhere2000,boseDynamicSlipBoundary2014}.
-One way is to replace the no-slip condition by a constraint on the wall shear stress that derives from a wall model.
+As most IB methods are intended for use with existing DNS solvers, the IB bodyforce is often formulated to impose a no-slip boundary condition, which is not valid with large filter sizes typically used in WMLES \citep{sagautLargeEddySimulation2006,jimenezLargeEddySimulationsWhere2000,boseDynamicSlipBoundary2014}.
+Alternatively, the no-slip condition can be replaced by a constraint on the wall shear stress that derives from a wall model.
 But perhaps a more suited way for IB methods is to replace the no-slip boundary condition by a \emph{slip} condition.
 Recent work shows that imposing a slip boundary condition is in fact equivalent to imposing a wall shear stress \citep{boseDynamicSlipBoundary2014,boseWallModeledLargeEddySimulation2018,baeDynamicSlipWall2019}.